ulfschneider/spitfire/README.md

 Share the URL of your session with the people you want to work with.
 Anyone who has access to that URL can participate in your work.

 Spitfire is free to use for everyone.
 It is developed on top of the [Meteor](http://www.meteor.com) platform while obeying the agile mantra: Build the simplest thing that will possibly work.
+Validate.
 Repeat.
 Yay.